 Being a woman in gaming

 While this sounds fantastically ideal for me, I know it can come at a heavy price, one which I already feel within my course: the constant feeling of imposter syndrome.

 Knowing that there is still so much to learn in this field can make me feel under-qualified and incompetent compared to those around me.
 This is amplified by the fact that I am one of few female students in my course in a male-heavy industry.
 I’m constantly feeling the need to prove that I belong in this industry as much as any man, which often leads to me to work harder and set myself higher (and sometimes unobtainable) standards.

 I have in the past been met with demeaning remarks or hostility on announcing that I play games, much less want to develop them.
 There are even moments when I am challenged to prove that I play games by listing some of my favourites; and perish the thought I say The Sims or Animal Crossing, two of the few games girls are actually expected to enjoy.

 I really hope that as time goes on there isn’t an expectation of the types of people who should be enjoying particular hobbies or careers.
 I support the aspiration of getting more women in STEM careers and breaking down gender and racial barriers across all jobs.

 For now, I hope I and anyone else feeling imposter syndrome is able to take some useful steps to overcome this feeling.
 Dr Valerie Young is an internationally recognised expert on Imposter Syndrome who has developed some brilliant steps that can be followed to overcome these feelings.
 Her first step is: break the silence.
-Once you start speaking about your feelings you’ll recognise that many people around you feel the same way, which is what I hope to have achieved with this piece about my thoughts of being a woman studying Computer Gaming Technology.
+Once you start speaking about your feelings you’ll recognise that many people around you feel the same way, which is what I hope to have achieved with this piece about my thoughts of being a woman studying computer games technology.

 By Molly Hardy

-Visit Molly's blog to find out more about her projects and gaming experiences.
+Visit Molly's personal blog to find out more about her projects and gaming experiences.